Termination for Cause

-The appropriate department supervising authority must notify the department’s Business Partner whenever a termination for cause action is being taken.
-Notification should occur in advance whenever possible to give the Business Partner and Employee Services sufficient time to process the final payment.
+The appropriate department supervising authority must notify the department’s HCM Community member whenever a termination for cause action is being taken.
+Notification should occur in advance whenever possible to give the HCM Community member and Employee Services sufficient time to process the final payment.

-- Provide your Business Partner final pay information.
+- Provide your HCM Community member final pay information.

 Note: Sick payout of 25 percent of remaining balance (up to maximum limit) will only apply if an employee's eligibility for retirement is confirmed and documented.

-- Provide your Business Partner the last date of employment.
+- Provide your HCM Community member the last date of employment.

-The department supervising authority must provide the Business Partner with a confirmed final date of employment.
-This is needed to begin the termination payment process and correctly enter the action into the Human Resources Management System (HRMS).
+The department supervising authority must provide the HCM Community member with a confirmed final date of employment.
+This is needed to begin the termination payment process and correctly enter the action into Human Capital Management (HCM).

 - Notify the employee of the termination decision.